department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ##### Decision

-- The RVSR decides your claim after reviewing all evidence in your record, including the initial application, examination reports, and service treatment records.
+- The RVSR decides your claim after reviewing all evidence in your record, including the initial application, VA claim exam reports, and service treatment records.
-- After deciding the claim, the RVSR routes it to a VSR to input the decision and draft the decision letter.
-A Senior Veterans Service Representative (SVSR) reviews the completed documents, then authorizes release of the letter and any payment.
+- After deciding the claim, the RVSR routes it to a VSR to record the decision and write the decision notice (the letter you'll get).
+A Senior Veterans Service Representative (SVSR) reviews the completed documents, then approves release of the decision notice and any payment.

 If you disagree with the decision, you can appeal it.
 The decision letter has appeal information.
 [File an appeal](/disability-benefits/claims-appeal/).